Media Arts Schools & Colleges

 People with excellent programming skills are needed throughout the technology sector.
 But digital media frequently offers some of the most rewarding opportunities.
 After all, it's an expanding and interconnected world of games, information, apps, online communities, and so much more.

-Did you know that mobile apps alone now drive well over half of all digital time that people spend?1 And everyone is aware of the massive importance of the Web in our modern lives.
+Did you know that comScore has found that mobile apps alone now drive well over half of all digital time that people spend?
+And everyone is aware of the massive importance of the Web in our modern lives.
 Even video games have become an everyday feature of many people's lifestyles.

 As a result, web developers and application software developers are in very high demand.
 They contribute their coding and leadership skills to many types of projects, from e-commerce websites and social media platforms to mobile apps and high-end video games.
-In fact, between 2014 and 2024, the number of job openings that could become available for both types of developers in America could total about 296,600.2
+In fact, between 2016 and 2026, the number of job openings that could become available for both types of developers in America could total about 326,900.
+That's according to the OOH.

 7. Graphic Designers